MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/set-up-file-storage-and-sharing.md

 2. On the Office 365 home page, choose **OneDrive**.

 3. In OneDrive, team members can store their own business-related files.
 You can share either individual files, or a whole folder.
-Pick a file or folder, right click, and then choose **Share**.
+Pick a file or folder, right-click, and then choose **Share**.

     ![Sharing a folder](../media/e8df9df3-aea5-404d-a320-92d7826c260c.png)